Men’s Suits: Best Brands to Buy When Thrifting

 Polo Ralph Lauren

-Also, you may find high-end department store brands that include Saks Fifth Ave., Lord & Taylor, Dillards ( I love their Daniel Cremiuex suits), and Nordstrom.
+Of course, this is not a complete list.
+View it as a starting point.
+I’ve focused on quality brands that do not have the stratospheric prices of high-end luxury brands.
+You will discover more quality brands to seek out as your knowledge of menswear expands.
+Also, you may find high-end department store brands that include Saks Fifth Ave., Dillard’s ( I love their Daniel Cremiuex suits -reviewed), Nordstrom and Neiman Marcus.
 These stores generally offer better private-label men’s suits that can be a very good value when purchased second-hand on eBay, Poshmark and other online vendors.

 Another popular brand for business suits is Hart Schaffner & Marx.
 I would seek out their premium label ‘Gold Trumpeter’ or ‘Gold’ suits.
 I also prefer the premium ‘Signature Gold’ label from Jos.
-A Brand.
+A Bank.
 The premium labels of these brands offer half-canvas interlinings and better fabrics.
 Generally, they cost no more when sold second-hand than the regular label Hart Schaffner & Marx and Jos.
-A Brand suits which have lower-quality fused construction (see this post for a primer on suit quality).
-Paying attention to the label will help you to choose a superior suit.
+A Bank suits which have lower-quality fused construction (see this post for a primer on suit quality).
+Paying attention to the label and doing a bit of research will help you to choose a better quality men’s suit.